-Ruby rhubarb simple syrup made with the leftover peel.
-An easy and delicious way of preserving rhubarb.
+This ruby rhubarb simple syrup is made with the leftover peel.
+It's easy and delicious to preserve rhubarb this way.

 We love rhubarb.
 Everything about it.
-From this rhubarb simple syrup recipe to rhubarb jams, cakes or pies, rhubarb with fish or chicken.
+From this rhubarb simple syrup recipe to rhubarb blueberry jam, strawberry rhubarb bundt cake, or German rhubarb pie, rhubarb chicken curry, or rhubarb chicken.
 Or how about canning rhubarb?

 Why?
 Because it is using the peel of the rhubarb.
 The result is a wonderfully colored syrup, with a tart and lemony taste, refreshing and bursting with flavor.